Carole Cadwalladr: Other

 Cadwalladr is a founder of "The Citizens", a journalism and campaigning not-for-profit organisation registered as a UK-based private company limited by guarantee.
 The organisation is made up of journalists, filmmakers, advertising creatives, data scientists, artists, students, and lawyers.
 It aims to "power movements that confront the unchecked power of Big Tech and states" through storytelling.

 In 2023, Cadwalladr published an open letter praising Carol Vorderman for speaking out about "corruption and the chancers, embezzlers, spivs, and hustlers who've been accused of making millions out of government contracts – and the ministers who've enabled them... no one else is doing it" and speaking "as if women had the right to live their lives without having to give a toss about societal expectations".

+In 2025, Cadwalladr co-hosted the BBC Sounds investigative podcast Stalked with Hannah Mossman Moore.
+In June 2025, she appeared on Democracy Now! to discuss what she termed the "broligarchy" and the political power of major technology firms.